 There may be impact on the “Multiple PDN connections to the same APN” feature because in existing Stage 2 specifications, it is assumed that all PDN connections to the same APN are terminated on the same PDN GW.

-Editor’s note: Impact on APN Aggregate Maximum Bit Rate (AMBR) is FFS.
+Note: Refer to note regarding APN_AMBR in Clause 4.1.5.

 4.3.5 Potential Impacts or Interactions with Existing Services/Features